 If you are really worried about staining, be mindful of coffee or red wine or other beverages that cause discoloration.
 If you can avoid them while you have your attachments, that’s best, but know that even if you do get some stains, they’ll be hardly noticeable behind your trays which you’ll be wearing for 22 hours a day!

-One thing we do not recommend is teeth whitening with Invisalign attachments, since the resin itself cannot be whitened.
-Furthermore, you won’t be able to whiten the part of your teeth covered by the attachments, and the last thing you want is to have multi-colored teeth after they’re removed!
+One thing we do not recommend is teeth whitening when you have attachments on your teeth, because the resin itself cannot be whitened.
+You also won’t be able to whiten the part of your teeth covered by the attachments, so you'll have small discoloration marks on your teeth where the attachments were.
+So wait until they're off to whiten up.

 Patients always ask “are Invisalign attachments noticeable?”
 You are going to notice them for sure, but will every person you meet know that you’ve got tiny dots of composite resin on your teeth?
 Of course not!
-And one thing’s for sure, they’re a lot less noticeable than metal braces, and you can take comfort in the fact that eventually you will have your Invisalign attachments removed and your smile will be better for it!
+And one thing’s for sure, they’re a lot less noticeable than metal braces, and you can take comfort knowing they aren't permanent, and that your smile will be better for it!

 A few other notes.
-Some patients can have multiple attachments placed on one tooth (it’s all about that grip), and sometimes it’s necessary to have an entirely new set of attachments placed on your teeth.
+Some patients can have multiple attachments placed on one tooth (it’s all about grip), and sometimes it’s necessary to have an entirely new set of attachments placed on your teeth.
 This is most common if you are undergoing refinements.
 Contrary to what you might think, attachments can wear out over time.
 While your provider will be keeping an eye out for this, you should certainly let them know if you feel like one has chipped or worn down significantly.
 Finally, at the time of this writing, attachments are the domain of orthodontists.
-At home providers like Smile Direct Club and Candid Co don’t currently offer attachments with their treatment plans.
+At home providers don’t currently offer attachments with their treatment plans.

 Did we cover all your questions about Invisalign attachments?
 Let us know in the comments section and we’ll update this blog accordingly!